xtwulf/project_3/README.md

 # Weather-Journal App Project

 ## Overview

 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions

 This will require modifying the `server.js` file and the `website/app.js` file.
 You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

 ## Extras

 If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.

 ## To Do

-> Rebuild the DIVs
+ - [x] Rebuild the DIVs
->> the Content layer is actually set to z-index 99
+	 - [x] the Content layer is actually set to z-index 99
->> they should be arranged completly new
+	 - [x] they should be arranged completely new

-> Error handling
+ - [ ] Error handling
->> invalid zip / unknown city
+	 - [ ] invalid zip / unknown city

->additional features
+- [ ] additional features
->> choose country
+	- [ ] choose country